Slowdeb/Tryhackme/Super-Spam.md

 ![image](https://user-images.githubusercontent.com/76821053/129765399-9648c459-069b-4647-915a-03fc44d1c189.png)

-After downloading all files i found a password inside d.png file.
+After downloading all files a password was found inside d.png file.

 ![image](https://user-images.githubusercontent.com/76821053/129765446-7e8fbee0-554b-45b6-8889-ff7511fe0715.png)

-Another way to do reach this password is by using the xored.py python script that we found in the same directories has the file.
+Another way to reach this password is by using the xored.py python script that was in the same directory.

 Essentialy this script meshes the two images and obfuscates the text.
-When we combined the right png files it gave us a more clear picture of the password.
+When we combined the "right" .png files it will give us a clearer picture of the password.

 For that i had to run the python script and combine pictures c2.png and c8.png has suggested in lucy_loser note.txt hint: